open-data-rescue/climate-data-rescue/README.md

 - Attribution and Acknowlegements

 ## Introduction
-This application seeks to aid in the digitization of paper records through the crowd-sourced transcription of scanned image files, particularly documents ill-suided for Optical Character Recognition (OCR).
+This application seeks to aid in the digitization of paper records through the crowd-sourced transcription of scanned image files, particularly documents ill-suited for Optical Character Recognition (OCR).
 It specializes in recovering data stored in a highly structured format.
 The app fully supports multilingual localization of the user interface and the data schema organization (field labels, help texts, etc).

 Administrators are given an interface with which to define their data collection schemas, and users are provided a mechanism to transcribe data contained on the page and indicate its position.